mono-ball/MonoBall/Mods/examples/weather-system/README.md

 - Configuration system usage
 - Mod composition and extensibility

-This mod serves as a reference implementation for building complex, event-driven mods in PokeSharp.
+This mod serves as a reference implementation for building complex, event-driven mods in MonoBall Framework.